aiwipro/RAV4-PHEV-EU-230V-1kW-OUTLET/README.md

 ## Installation into the Car

-1. Reinstall the plastic part with the modified 230V and 12V outlets into the car.
+1. Reinstall the outlet panel with modified 230V and 12V wiring.

-2. If possible, switch the in-line 150A fuse to “off” and connect the red high-current 12V cable to the car battery, ensuring the fuse is close to the battery terminal.
-Connect the other end to the inverter.
+2. With the fuse OFF, connect the red high-current cable to the battery (fuse near the terminal), then to the inverter.

-3. Connect the black high-current 12V cable to the car battery and the inverter.
+3. Connect the black high-current cable from the battery to the inverter.

-4. Connect the 230VAC cable to the inverter and the IEC connector.
+4. Connect the 230V cable from inverter to IEC receptacle.

 5. Connect the 12V trigger cable to the inverter and the custom outlet trigger connector.

+6. Replace the plastic trim

 ![image8](images/8.jpeg "installed")